Approximating Fixpoints of Approximated Functions: Introduction

-In this case, the least (and only) fixpoint of each approximation $f_n$ is $1$, while the least fixpoint of $f$ is $0$.
+The least (and only) fixpoint of each approximation $f_n$ is $1$, while the least fixpoint of $f$ is $0$.
 Hence, $\lim_{n\to \infty} \mu f_n = 1 \neq 0 = \mu f$, i.e., the least fixpoint operator is non-continuous.
-In particular, trying to obtain an approximation of the least fixpoint of $f$ by naively performing a Kleene iteration on any fixed approximation $f_n$ is doomed to fail, since we will always converge to $1$ instead of $0$.
+In particular, trying to obtain an approximation of the least fixpoint of $f$ by naively performing a Kleene iteration on any fixed approximation $f_n$ is doomed to fail, as we will always converge to $1$ instead of $0$. \end{example}